Chuck Palahniuk: Personal life

 As an adult, Palahniuk became a member of the rebellious Cacophony Society.

 He is a regular participant in their events, including the annual Santa Rampage (a public Christmas party involving pranks and drunkenness) in Portland, Oregon.
 His participation in the Society inspired some of the events in his writings, both fictional and non-fictional.

-Palahniuk came out as gay after an interview with Karen Valby, a reporter for Entertainment Weekly.
-Believing that he would be "outed" by Valby after confidentially referring to his male partner, he openly declared his homosexuality on his website.
-According to an interview with The Advocate in May 2008, he and his unnamed male partner live in a former church compound outside Vancouver, Washington.
+In 2004, Palahniuk came out as gay after an interview with Karen Valby, a reporter for Entertainment Weekly.
+Falsely believing that he would be outed by Valby after confidentially referring to his male partner, he openly declared his homosexuality on his website.
+Once Valby's article was published with no indication of Palahniuk's homosexuality (as she had promised), he publicly apologized for having unfairly smeared and excoriated her on his blog on a false pretense: "I mis-represented, because I mis-remembered, some details about Karen's private life.
+I deeply regret doing that.
+It was something I did out of anger and fear, and it was something I did inaccurately, and something I wish I had not done."
+According to an interview with The Advocate in May 2008, he and his partner Mike live in a former church compound outside Vancouver, Washington.
 He and his partner have been together since the 1990s, having met while Palahniuk was working at Freightliner.
 He told one interviewer, "We both had these very blue-collar lives, and now our lives are completely different."